 Because of this structural difference, renewable diesel is a superior product with a higher cetane index than typical ultra-low sulfur diesel (ULSD), and unlike biodiesel, an energy density value equivalent to ULSD.
 Renewable diesel can be distributed using the established petroleum pipeline system, while biodiesel requires truck or rail transport.

-With the combination of Darling’s ability to provide low-cost carbon-friendly feedstocks – in the form of tallow from recycled animal by-product and used cooking oil collected from restaurants – and Valero’s experience as the world’s largest independent petroleum refiner and a leading marketer, Diamond Green Diesel is a sustainable biofuel facility that is helping meet growing renewable energy demands.
+With the combination of Darling Ingredients' ability to provide low-cost carbon-friendly feedstocks – in the form of tallow from recycled animal by-product and used cooking oil collected from restaurants – and Valero’s experience as the largest global independent refiner and a leading marketer, Diamond Green Diesel is a sustainable biofuel facility that is helping meet growing renewable energy demands.

 Rendered animal fats, used cooking oil and inedible corn oil are byproducts that provide a responsible and sustainable feedstock for producing renewable diesel.
 Renewable diesel produced from these byproducts is fully compatible with existing engines and infrastructure and has a substantially lower carbon intensity than soybean-based biodiesel.